top of page

 We’ve produced a range of resources for safeguarding practitioners and leaders, including research summaries, videos co-produced with North East Young Dads and Lads and practice guides for ISAFE, and a guide to Engaging Men in Social Care, to help social work teams and leaders audit their father-engagement and develop more father-inclusive approaches

 We’ve developed ISAFE (Improving Safeguarding through Audited Father Engagement) – a new online training intervention package with a ‘practice pathway’ for child protection social workers and a ‘systems pathway’ for their managers.
 We have delivered ISAFE to seven English local authorities as part of a randomised controlled trial to test its impact on social worker attitudes and practice.
-We hope to offer a version of the programme more widely once the independent evaluation is published, in summer 2024
+Read our article on ISAFE, published in the International Journal of Child Maltreatment, here.

 How you can help